vedant1030/vedant1030/README.md

 ### Hi there 👋
 - I'm a second-year Software Engineering student at the University of Guelph.
-- I'm currently working on building a portfolio, contributing to open-source platforms, and learning more about artificial intelligence and machine learning.
+- I'm currently working on building a portfolio, exploring the field of venture capital, and learning more about artificial intelligence and machine learning.
 - You can get in touch with me by email at [vedantvyas725@gmail.com](mailto:vedantvyas725@gmail.com).

 ### Experience